CodeYourFuture/curriculum/content/js2/blocks/reference/index.md

 +++

 Arrays are stored by {{<tooltip title="reference">}}
-A reference is an address to a location in memory.
+A reference points to a location in memory.
 {{</tooltip>}}

 Consider the following example,